Complement Testing for Drug Development: Immunotoxicology, Efficacy, Pharmacodynamics

 Leadership of IND Support Laboratory:

-Dr. Frazer-Abel brings a decade of experience in clinical and pre-clinical complement and immunoinflammatory testing to leadership of this laboratory.
-To prevent conflict of interest, Drs.
-Holers and Thurman are not part of the leadership of the laboratory within Exsera and do not have any responsibility for the work pursued in our pharmaceutical and biotechnology support area.
+Dr. Frazer-Abel brings a decade of experience in clinical and pre-clinical complement and immunoinflammatory testing to the leadership of this laboratory.
+To prevent conflict of interest, Dr. Holers is not part of the leadership of the laboratory within Exsera and do not have any responsibility for the work pursued in our pharmaceutical and biotechnology support area.

 What is the role of complement in immunogenicity and immunotox testing or “Why should I to add complement testing to my clinical trial?”